 It’s also why I’ve long thought that once this pandemic is under control — and I really thought we’d be getting on top of it by now, not in the midst of another lockdown — that things largely will go back to the way things were; people exchanging bodily fluids with others, leaving their grubby, human handprints on windows and walls and bars and each other.

 But we’re not there yet.
-Instead we’re intermittently in lockdown, running down the wines that don’t taste as good as when we first bought them.
+Instead we’re intermittently in lockdown, running down the wines we have at home that don’t taste as good as when we first bought them.

 There are, though, reasons to be hopeful.
 Grant also writes that when people “pursue happiness individually, they may actually become lonelier.
 But in cultures where they pursue happiness socially — through connecting, caring and contributing — people appear to be more likely to gain well-being.”